 Borrowings are recognised initially at the proceeds received, net of transaction costs incurred.
-In subsequent periods, these are stated at amortised cost using the effective yield method; any differences between proceeds (net of transaction costs) and the redemption value is recognised in the statement of profit or loss and other comprehensive income over the period of the borrowings.
+In subsequent periods, these are stated at amortised cost using the effective yield method; any differences between proceeds (net of transaction costs) and the redemption value is recognised in the statement of profit or loss over the period of the borrowings.

 Borrowing costs directly attributable to the acquisition, construction or production of qualifying assets, which are assets that necessarily take a substantial period of time to get ready for their intended use or sale, are added to the cost of those assets, until such time as the assets are substantially ready for their intended use or sale.
-All other borrowing costs are recognised in the statement of profit or loss and comprehensive income in the period in which they are incurred.
+All other borrowing costs are recognised in the statement of profit or loss in the period in which they are incurred.